William Jones Nicholson: Later career

 On his return to the United States, Nicholson commanded the 152nd Depot Brigade at Camp Upton, New York where he oversaw the demobilization and discharge of soldiers returning from France.
 In January 1920, he reached the mandatory retirement age of 64 and retired at his permanent rank of colonel.
 At the time of his retirement, Nicholson's 43 years and six months in uniform made him the Army's most senior officer with respect to time in service.

 Retirement and death

-In retirement, Nicholson was a resident of Washington, DC.
+In retirement, Nicholson was a resident of Washington, D.C.
 In September 1920, he was elected president of the Army and Navy Club of America.
 In February 1927, his brigadier general's rank was restored by a special act of Congress.

 Nicholson died in Washington on December 20, 1931.
 His funeral took place at the Cathedral of St. Matthew the Apostle.
 Nicholson was buried at Arlington National Cemetery.